timotejroiko/sweph/README.md

 # Sweph

 The definitive Swiss Ephemeris bindings for Node.js
-Everything you need to create Astrology and Astronomy applications with JavaScript and node
+Everything you need to create Astrology and Astronomy applications with JavaScript and Node.JS

 * 100% API coverage
 * Built-in Typescript declarations and ESM exports
 * Built-in intellisense documentation
 * Version matched
-* Made with the N-API
+* Built with Node's N-API

 [Official programmer's documentation for the Swiss Ephemeris by Astrodienst AG](https://www.astro.com/swisseph/swephprg.htm)
 [Official guide for the Swiss Ephemeris by Astrodienst AG](https://www.astro.com/ftp/swisseph/doc/swisseph.htm)